chelsea6502/BeebEater/README.md

 `/PATH/TO/vasm/vasm6502_oldstyle -Fbin -dotdir ./BeebEater.asm -c02 -o ./BeebEaterNew.rom`

 # Future plans

 Some rough plans for future versions:
 * Escape key support.
 Currently if you get stuck in a loop, you'll have to hardware reset.
-* Upgrade from BBC BASIC 4r32 to BBC BASIC V. BBC BASIC V supports modern concepts such as CASE and WHILE!
+* Upgrade from BBC BASIC 4r32 to BBC BASIC V. BBC BASIC V supports CASE and WHILE commands!
 * PS/2 Keyboard support.
 * Ability to interact with the LCD.
 * Emulate SAVE/LOAD commands to 'tape' by sending/recieving raw data though serial.